 Medical Management

 ANTI-INFLAMMATORY MEDICATIONS can reduce inflammation in acute TMJ injuries much like they do in other acutely injured joints.
-The medications can be taken in pill form, injected into the TMJs, or applied topically on the skin over the TMJs and electronically drawn in (iontophoresis).
+The medications can be taken in pill form, injected into the TMJs (cortisone injection), or applied topically on the skin over the TMJs and electronically drawn in (iontophoresis).

-BOTOX is one way to diminish the forces used in nocturnal bruxism and thereby interrupt a pain generating cycle that includes nocturnal bruxism, but it also has the effect of weakening the jaw muscles, which are responsible for regulating facial growth, which is at the root cause of TMJ disorders.
-Therefore Botox can relieve some TMJ disorder symptoms in the short run, but it can also sustain the root problem in the long run.
-It is especially problemmatic in people with backwardly rotating jawbones, because weakening the jaw muscles increases backwardly rotating mandibular growth, which is a common cause of TMJ disorders.
+BOTOX is one way to temporarily diminish the forces used in nocturnal bruxism and thereby interrupt a pain generating cycle that includes nocturnal bruxism, but it also has the effect of weakening the jaw muscles, which are responsible for regulating facial growth, and the failure of which is central to the root cause of TMJ disorders.
+Therefore Botox can relieve some TMJ disorder symptoms in the short run, but it can also sustain or even exacerbate the problem in the long run.
+It is especially problemmatic in people with backwardly rotating jawbones, because weakening the jaw muscles increases backwardly rotating mandibular growth, which carries the mandible into the pharyngeal airway, producing obstructive sleep apnea and forward head posture as compensating mechanisms.

-POSTURAL TREATMENT affects TMJ disorders, just as TMJ disorders affect posture; because the mandible is an integral component of the head posture mechanism.
-However, the posture of the mandible is controlled by the bite due to reflex control mechanisms that were hard-wired in to protect the teeth.
-By controlling mandibular posture, the bite also controls the direction in which the jaws grow, which affects the posture acquired by the head and neck, which affects how the spine aligns beneath the head and neck to support their weight on its top end.
+POSTURE affects TMJ disorders, just as TMJ disorders affect posture; because the mandible is an integral component of the head posture mechanism.
+However, the posture of the mandible is controlled by the bite due to reflex control mechanisms that were designed to protect the teeth.
+By controlling mandibular posture, the bite also controls the direction in which the jaws grow, which affects head posture, which affects how the spine aligns beneath the head.

 TRYING TO RESTORE PROPER TONGUE POSTURE is a favorite technique of some physical therapists (the Rocabado school) and some orthodontists (Orthotropics), who teach patients to hold the tongue tip up against the front of the palate, because they believe that many TMJ disorders are due to low tongue posture.
-Ideally the tongue should rest with its tip up against the front of the palate; however, the source of the low tongue posture is nearly always a palate that is too narrow to house the tongue, thus the palate has to be widened before the tongue can rest up higher where it belongs.
-In addition, the tongue muscles can't be strengthened without also strengthening the jaw muscles, because the mandible serves as the bone for the tongue, and the muscles of the area function as a unit.
+Ideally the tongue should rest up high in the palate with its tip up against the front of the palate just behind the upper front teeth.
+However, if the palate is too narrow to house the tongue, the tongue is forced to acquire a posture that is displaced downward; and strengthening the tongue or attempting to reposture it will not be successful.

 TRYING TO RESTORE OPENING AND CLOSING SYMMETRY Some practitioners treat people who have asymmetrical jaw opening and closing patterns by training them to open and close in the midline using a mirror.
 Although the notion of restoring symmetry is intuitively appealing, TMJs often acquire very different shapes on the right and left sides, causing asymmetrical opening and closing pathways in people with perfectly healthy jaws.
 For example, in reducing disk displacement, the lower jawbone typically shifts to one side before returning to the midline during opening.
 In non-reducing disk displacement, the lower jawbone shifts progressively to one side during opening.
 Yet, in these situations, it is the pathology that produces the asymmetry rather than the asymmetry that produces the pathology, therefore attempting to restore symmetry is treating the effect rather than the cause.